 It’s no secret that most young people choose to rent rather than buy.
-After all, millennials are likely to travel for job opportunities and prioritize green lifestyles.
-Their high student debt is also a huge barrier to entering the home purchasing market.
-This generation has been dubbed “Generation Rent,” and, actually, prefers to save a buck by not only renting their homes but by renting everything, from cars to clothing to lamps.
+After all, millennials are likely to travel for job opportunities, prioritize green lifestyles, and their high student debt is a huge barrier to entering the home purchasing market.
+This generation has been dubbed “Generation Rent,” and (actually) prefers to save a buck by not only renting their homes but by renting everything, from cars to clothing to lamps.
 However, it’s not just “the youths” who are flocking to rental units.
-Renters over 60 — the baby-boomers once defined by stable homeownership— are opting out of the idyllic American Dream of a paid-off home complete with a porch and a few acres of land, and deciding to spend their golden years in a rental.
+Renters over 60 — the baby-boomers once defined by stable homeownership— are opting out of the idyllic American Dream of frolicking in the acres of land attached to a paid-off home and deciding to spend their golden years in a rental.

 According to Rentcafé, older renter households have increased faster than older household owners –43% versus 31%.
 Renters over 60 are expected to make up over a quarter of the renting market in 2025, and, in 2035, they’ll make up over a third.

 This is great news for agents who deal with, or want to deal with, rental listings.
 The rates of homeownership have dipped to the lowest levels we’ve ever seen.
-Now is the time to start building rentals into your business plan, and learning about the types of people who rent.
-Your lead could be anyone— from a member of Gen Z just wading into the real estate market to a baby boomer looking for a chic bachelorette pad.
-Let’s explore what’s causing this trend.
-The Rental Beast team has investigated why so many over-sixties are renting.
+Now is the time to start building rentals into your business plan and learning about the types of people who rent.
+Your lead could be anyone— from a member of Gen Z just entering into the real estate market to a Baby Boomer looking for a chic bachelorette pad.
+Let’s explore what’s causing this trend–the Rental Beast team has investigated why so many over-sixties are renting.

 They can afford the rising rental prices